LidiaMorejudo/MilestoneProject1LidiaMorejudo/README.md

 <strong>TESTING GALLERY PAGE</strong><br>

-These are the erros found in the Gallery page:<br>
+These are the errors found in the Gallery page:<br>

 ![ Warnings](/assets/img/HTMLcodeerrorsgallery.png)
 <br>